centreon/centreon-archived/doc/fr/api/clapi/objects/broker_cfg.rst

 write_metrics                  Enable write_metrics                                         Enable or not write_metrics.                                 -

-write_status                   Enable write_metrics                                         Enable or not write_metrics.                                 -
+write_status                   Enable write_metrics                                         Enable or not write_status.                                 -

 ============================== ============================================================ ============================================================ ===========================================================